Black-backed jackal: Livestock predation

 Black-backed jackals occasionally hunt domestic animals, including dogs, cats, pigs, goats, sheep, and poultry, with sheep tending to predominate.
 They rarely target cattle, though cows giving birth may be attacked.
 Jackals can be a serious problem for sheep farmers, particularly during the lambing season.
+In Ethiopia, local farmers also report frequent conflicts with black-backed jackals, viewing them as significant threats to livestock.
+Community members in the Konasa Pulasa forest region identify the species as a cause of repeated losses, especially for goats and poultry, and associate jackal presence with economic strain.
 Sheep losses to black-backed jackals in a 440 km2 study area in KwaZulu-Natal consisted of 0.05% of the sheep population.
 Of 395 sheep killed in a sheep farming area in KwaZulu-Natal, 13% were killed by jackals.
 Jackals usually kill sheep with a throat bite, and begin feeding by opening the flank and consuming the flesh and skin of the flank, heart, liver, some ribs, haunch of hind leg, and sometimes the stomach and its contents.
 In older lambs, the main portions eaten are usually heart and liver.
 Usually, only one lamb per night is killed in any one place, but sometimes two and occasionally three may be killed.
 The oral history of the Khoikhoi indicates they have been a nuisance to pastoralists long before European settlement.
 South Africa has been using fencing systems to protect sheep from jackals since the 1890s, though such measures have mixed success, as the best fencing is expensive, and jackals can easily infiltrate cheap wire fences.